Accessibility links

 Add embedded content

-An HTML widget might include the following types of embedded content:
+You might use an HTML widget to display the following types of embedded content:

 • External media: Approved external media items (such as YouTube videos and Datawrapper visualizations).

-• Internal images: Images that have been manually uploaded to Pangea CMS by you or another CMS user.
+• Images: Images that were manually uploaded to Pangea CMS or images from supported external agencies.

 To get started, position the cursor where you want to insert the embedded item.
 Then, hit the Insert embedded content button.